-The nonsense of a further planth health qualification, required for all of the AgSciences graduates, by the National Action Plan on the sustainable use of pesticides
+The nonsense of a further planth health qualification, required to all of the AgSciences graduates, by the National Action Plan on the sustainable use of pesticides

 The directive 2009/128/EC has caused a troublesome change in the profession of agronomist and till now I wonder how it could have taken place, considering that the 2009/128/EC directive only aims at ‘establishing a framework for Community action to achieve the sustainable use of pesticides’.
 So this directive is aimed at creating a framework legislation in order to solve some leading questions that till now had hampered the success of the Rural Development Plans (RDPs), when they targetted the agrochemical pollution in agriculture.